stain/ro-crate-paper/manuscript.md

 3. Focus on examples and best practices rather than rigorous specification
 4. Reuse “just enough” Web standards

 A core norm of RO-Crate is that of **simplicity**, which sets the scene for how we guide developers to structure metadata with RO-Crate.
 We focus mainly on documenting simple approaches to the most common use cases, such as authors having an affiliation.
 This norm also influences our take on **developer friendliness**; for instance, we are using the Web-native JSON format, allowing only a few of JSON-LD's flexible Linked Data features.
 Moreover, the RO-Crate documentation is largely built up by **examples** showcasing **best practices**, rather than rigorous specifications.
-In a sense, we are allowed to do this by building on existing **Web standards** that themselves are defined rigorously, which we utilise _“**just enough**”_ in order to benefit from the advantages of Linked Data (e.g. extensions by namespaced vocabularies), without imposing too many developer choices or uncertainties (e.g. having to choose between the many RDF syntaxes).
+We build on existing **Web standards** that themselves are defined rigorously, which we utilise _“**just enough**”_ in order to benefit from the advantages of Linked Data (e.g. extensions by namespaced vocabularies), without imposing too many developer choices or uncertainties (e.g. having to choose between the many RDF syntaxes).

 While the above norms alone could easily lead to the creation of “yet another” JSON format, we keep the goal of **FAIR interoperability** of the captured metadata, and therefore follow closely FAIR best practices and current developments such as data citations, PIDs, open repositories and recommendations for sharing research outputs and software.